 If so, are you OK with leaving your animal behind in the care of a family member or close friend?
 If not, it’s important to know that your animal may have to spend time in quarantine.

 We’ve been placing physicians in New Zealand and Australia for more than 25 years, and many other locations for over a dozen years too.
-We know our clients and the locations well enough to ensure a good fit based on your skills, experience, credentials, desires, whether you’re bringing family, etc., and always work for the best outcome for all involved.
+We know our clients and the locations well enough to ensure a good fit based on your skills, experience, credentials, desires, and whether you’re bringing family, etc. and always work for the best outcome for all involved.

 Important factors to consider:

 - Physicians arrange these unique opportunities in order to live like a local; to be able to travel extensively during, before, and after the assignment; and to put their medical skills to good use in places that need their help.

 - For U.S. physicians, an international locums assignment will often pay less than a domestic assignment.

 How soon should I get started if I’m interested in international locum tenens?

 First, it’s important to understand the timeframe.
 Most international assignments have at least a four-month turnaround from the time a physician accepts a position to boots on the ground.
 This is in order to get through the visa, credentialing, and licensing processes.

 So if you want to do an assignment within the next year, start having a conversation with us now, because our clients are advertising for placements six to nine months in advance.
 We are happy to talk with you as far as one year out — to answer questions, to get you started on gathering necessary paperwork, and to begin vetting opportunities.

 In our first conversations with you, we’ll discuss your timing and learn more about your specialty, skills, and experience.
 Helping us understand your current practice situation and what you are hoping to get out of your experience is key to identifying which international opportunities will be the right fit for you.